syntasso/kratix-docs/docs/main/02-value-of-kratix.md

 ### Kubernetes Operators

 Kubernetes Operators work hand-in-hand with Kratix.
 In nearly all cases Operators are required on many clusters across a single organisation.
-Kratix helps you manage the installation and maintenance of these Operators across clusters and can then schedule requests to the correct Operator in the correct Cluster when a user makes a request.
+Kratix helps you manage the installation and maintenance of these Operators across clusters and can then schedule requests to the correct Operator in the correct cluster when a user makes a request.

 ### Helm